 ‘Sinead, do you not have a question?
 Or does it take 10 rum and cokes for you to open your mouth?’

 These words were said to me by a company director, from the stage, in front of 250 of my peers.
 Those of you who have seen me speak will probably assume that I am naturally confident and outspoken.
 Well you are wrong.
-I’ve had to work hard at it and the steps I’ve taken to gain confidence are the foundation of the Rise and Shine Career Design program.
+I’ve had to work hard at it and the steps I’ve taken to gain confidence are the foundation of the Career Elevator Programme.

 Confidence is all about your mindset and your attitude.
 There is no magic pill you can take (rum and cokes aren’t an option…or gin and tonic – my actual drink of choice!).
 But you can take steps to change your mindset and self belief which will make a huge difference to how you feel and how you are perceived.
 Here are some tips to help you be the best version of yourself, so you can BE BOLD and get the results you want!